How to Get a Refund from Robinhood

-Step-by-step guide to getting your money back from robinhood, including their official refund policy and direct contact information.
+Step-by-step guide to getting your money back from Robinhood

 About Robinhood Charges